A First Timers Guide to Key West: Must-Sees and Hidden Gems in Florida's Conch Republic

-Mostly, Key West is a state of mind as much as a place - and better experienced firsthand at least once in your lifetime.
-And when that happens, it'll become twice, and then again, until many of you will keep coming back again and again.
-So if this is your first time to Key West, this First Timers Guide to Key West is for you, with ideas on what to do, when to go, where to eat and drink -- all the places you should hit up as a tourist and some hidden gems as well!
+Mostly, Key West is a state of mind as much as a place — and better experienced firsthand at least once in your lifetime.
+When that happens, it'll become twice, and then again, until many of you will keep coming back year after year.
+If this is your first time to Key West, this First Timers Guide to Key West is for you, with ideas on what to do, when to go, where to eat and drink — all the places you should hit up as a tourist and some hidden gems as well!

 We last visited Key West the week after Hurricane Irma blew through (the largest hurricane in recent decades that covered the entire peninsula of Florida from coast to coast, Sept 2017) when unbeknownst to me, my husband had arranged a romantic getaway (what a guy!) to celebrate our 30th wedding anniversary and renew our vows on Smathers Beach - just us, an officiant, and dozens of our new best friends/sunbathers as our witnesses.
 I still can't believe he kept his cool (and his secret) the two weeks prior as Key West and our home in Naples took a direct hit from the storm.
 We weren't sure what to expect when we arrived, but it was intact a week later, picking up debris, and ready to get back to normal.
 Key West was the perfect place to renew our vows and celebrate love in the wake of a hurricane, and it's a great place for just about any kind of laid-back vacation.

 What's the Best Way to Get to Key West?

 The easiest way to get to Key West is by plane.
 Many commercial carriers have connections to Key West and the city airport is modern.
 Plenty of taxis wait outside the terminal so getting to your hotel is easy and inexpensive.